 Mission (extra thin) yellow corn tortillas are sold in most supermarkets.
 They’re only 40 calories each compared to most tortillas at 60 calories.
 If you can’t find them just use the regular corn tortillas.

 To make ahead, assemble casserole as directed except don’t add the topping ingredients.
 Cover casserole and refrigerate for up to 24 hours.
 Before serving, preheat oven to 350.
-Remove plastic wrap, cover with foil and baked for 35-40 minutes, until heated through.
-Remove form oven, sprinkle with tomatoes, scallions and cheese.
+Remove plastic wrap, cover with foil and bake for 35-40 minutes, until heated through.
+Remove from oven, sprinkle with tomatoes, scallions, and cheese.
 Bake uncovered for about 10 minutes until cheese is melted.

 This casserole will keep for a few days in the refrigerator and freezes great.
 To freeze, cut into individual servings and wrap each well, before freezing.